lightelligence-io/react/src/components/Dialog/Dialog.md

 Use the *Dialog* Component to render a modal dialog.

+The dialog changes to full screen on mobile and tablet devices.

 ```js
 import { Dialog, Button, Paragraph } from '@lightelligence/react';
 initialState = { dialogOpen: false};